10 Strategic Planning Team Building Activities

 • Give each team a goal or initiative to focus on.
 For example: “Develop strategies for increasing customer engagement”.

 • Each team should brainstorm potential strategies for achieving that goal.
-Then, they can analyze the merits and demerits of each strategy, and decide on the best ones.
+Then, they can analyze the merits as well as demerits of each strategy, and decide on the best ones.

 • Finally, let them present their strategies to the other groups.